Pharmacy Museum, Lviv

-The Pharmacy Museum (drugsrore-mesuem) in Lviv, Ukraine, was opened in 1966 in the building of an old drugstore at the corner of the Market Square.
+The Pharmacy Museum in Lviv, Ukraine, was opened in 1966 in the building of an old drugstore at the corner of the Market Square.
 It is the working drugstore and museum (two in one), the oldest of the existing pharmacies in Lviv.
 The museum consists of 16 rooms which exhibit antique pharmaceutical appliances, prescriptions, medicines, dishes, a library of pharmacy-related books, and even a reconstructed alchemy workshop.

 History

 The drugstore was established in 1735 by Wilhelm Natorp, a military pharmacist.
 It was called "Under the Black Eagle".